The era of the founder Bernhard Heinrich Feldhaus (*1821 † 1900)

 In the meantime the company has expanded to 17.1 hectares, of which 6 hectares alone are roofed production and storage areas.
 The lorry access was extended again in order to keep up with the increased arrivals.
 The installation of a new, worldwide unique, fully automatic thin brick unloading system shows once again that there has never been a technological standstill in any year.
 Every year pressing lines or other mechanical equipment are modernised or kept up-to-date.

-115 million facing bricks, thin bricks and clay pavers per year
+115 million clinker bricks, brick slips and pavers per year

 Today

 Founded in 1857, the family business is now successfully managed by Bernhard Joseph Feldhaus and Nicola Feldhaus in the fourth and fifth generation.
-Far-sighted decisions and proximity to the market have been the basis for success and at the same time have set the course for the future.
-In the meantime, more than 115 million facing bricks, thin bricks and clay pavers leave the company's kilns every year.
-And in the field of thin bricks, Feldhaus is the global market leader with its wide range of products.
-More and more colours, structures and sizes are produced and offer individual designing possibilities for private houses, commercial buildings and public construction projects.
+The addition of long-standing employees Ralf Conrad and Jörg Breier to the management team in 2023 is the result of recent developments in market policy.
+Diverse expertise and in-depth knowledge of the industry ensure the long-term survival of the family business in the face of volatile market developments.
+Far-sighted decisions and proximity to the market have led to success and at the same time set the course for the future.
+More than 115 million clinker bricks, brick slips and pavers now leave the company's kilns every year.
+And Feldhaus is the global market leader in clinker brick slips with its wide range of products.
+A wide range of colors, textures and formats are produced and offer individual design options for private homes, commercial buildings and public construction projects.

-Apart from the German market and sales partners in Europe and beyond, Feldhaus supplies many emerging markets in currently more than 41 countries worldwide with a workforce of approximately 135 employees.
-The share of turnover achieved abroad is of about 50 percent.
-Thus the Feldhaus brand is a guarantee for quality products not only in Germany.
-Bricks “made in Bad Laer” are successfully processed from the Baltic States to Russia and America.
+In addition to the German market and sales bases in Europe and overseas, Feldhaus supplies many emerging markets worldwide with around 150 employees.
+There are currently more than 40 countries.
+Even the coronavirus-related export restrictions have not been able to slow down growth.
+The foreign share of sales is around 50 percent.
+The Feldhaus brand is not only a guarantee for quality products in Germany.
+Clinker products "Made in Bad Laer" are successfully processed from the Baltic States to Asia and America.

-• Company premises 17.1 ha, of which 8 ha are roofed production and storage areas
+• Company premises 17.1 ha, of which 8 ha are covered production and storage areas

-• More than 115 million pieces of thin bricks, facing bricks and clay pavers p.a.
+• More than 115 million brick slips, facing bricks and pavers per year

-• Production of approx. 360 t of fired material
+• Production of approx. 360 tons of fired material per day

 Our employees and you, our customers, have contributed significantly to our success.
-More and more new requirements have motivated us to develop our own innovations and have combined competence and tradition for decades.
+New requirements motivate us to innovate and we have been combining expertise and tradition for decades.

 Your Feldhaus Team